Myrmex/overview/cadmus/dev/concepts/graph-mappings.md

 - syntax: `{?...}`

-During the mapping process, nodes emitted in the context of each mapping (including all its descendant mappings) are stored in a dictionary with the keys specified in the mapping itself for each node.
+During the mapping process, nodes emitted in the context of each mapping (including all its descendant mappings) are stored in a dictionary, each with the key specified in the mapping itself.

-For instance, say your event object emits a node corresponding to each of its events.
-The mapping output for each node specifies an arbitrary key used to refer to this node from other templates in the root mapping's context.
+For instance, say your events part data model should emit a node for each of its events.
+The mapping output for each node can specify an arbitrary key, used to refer to this node from other templates in the root mapping's context.

-As a sample, consider this mapping fragment:
+As a sample, consider this mapping's fragment, where from an events part (as defined by `sourceType` amd `partTypeFilter`) we map events of type `person.birth` (as specified by `source`):

 ```json
 {